Filip-Dymczyk/Filip-Dymczyk/README.md

 - advanced Data Science;
 - machine learning.

-### I highly suggest visiting repositories pinned below :arrow_down: to see some of my work :wink:
+### 📫 How to reach me:
+- should you want to contact me, please do so via my email :point_right: filipdymczyk@gmail.com :point_left:

+If you would like to see some of my work, please do not hesistate to visit the repositories pinned below :arrow_down:
+Their short description is provided in the corresponding README files.
+Enjoy! :wink: